-One more option that you could consider as well, is this delicious recipe for Low Carb Quiche Lorraine.
+One more option that you could consider is this delicious recipe for Low Carb Quiche Lorraine.
 While it does feature a delicious pie crust, it can also be made crustless as well.
-Should you prefer this recipe with a pie crust, then follow the instructions on how to make the crust in this recipe.

 Don’t you love it when you make a dish and know that you have your lunch sorted for the next few days.
 Definitely my favorite kind of recipe.

 - 6 large eggs